framps/raspiBackup/README.md

 ## Systemd

-To start raspiBackup with Systemd see [here](installation/systemd)
+How to start raspiBackup with Systemd see [here](installation/systemd)

 (thx [Hofei](https://github.com/Hofei90))

 # REST API Server proof of concept